stratumn/go-indigonode/doc/extend.md

 // You should have received a copy of the GNU Affero General Public License
 // along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-// Service describes an Indigo Node service. type Service interface {
+// Service describes a Stratumn Node service. type Service interface {
     // ID returns a unique identifier.
     ID() string